FifthXenia/.github/profile/readme.md

     - 2: `Religion`
     - 3: `The Flesh`
   - **We seek out the:**
     - `Disillusionary Exoduses.
-Not the ever-ingratiating illusions.`
+Not the ever-ingratiating illusions.
+We don't give a fuck about that.`

 <img align="left" width="100" src=".images/weAreLower2.svg">